 Attempting to kitesurf the English Channel

 Back in 2010, we decided to celebrate Dad’s birthday by kitesurfing the English Channel.
 This was particularly ambitious given I couldn’t kitesurf at the time!
 The moment was short-lived though thanks to hurricane force winds.
 Two years later, Sam and Dad gave the challenge another go.
-Sam ended up breaking the world record for the fastest crossing of the English Channel and Dad became the oldest person to have ever kitesurfed it (not sure that’s his favourite world record!).
+Sam ended up breaking the world record for the fastest crossing of the English Channel and Dad became the oldest person to ever kitesurf it...
+Not sure that’s his favourite world record!
 To add to the excitement, Dad and Sam narrowly escaped being arrested on the beach in Calais by the French authorities.

 It’s strange to think that some of the best memories come from the challenges and adventures that push you to your emotional and physical edge.
 Despite the aching bones, emotional moments and skipped heart beats, I’m so happy that Sam and I inherited Dad’s love for adventure.
-I’m not sure what we’ll get up to together next, but I’m very excited for whatever it may be.
+Coming up next is the 2020 Strive Challenge in Bhutan!
+I can’t wait.